-To plan, organize, direct and supervise the collection, maintenance and preservation of evidence; in a non-sworn capacity, to perform field and laboratory photographic and technical evidence work; to maintain criminal identification records and evidence as part of the investigation and prosecution work of the Department; and to provide administrative support to management staff.
+To plan, organize, direct, and supervise the collection, maintenance, and preservation of evidence; in a non-sworn capacity, to perform field and laboratory photographic and technical evidence work; to maintain criminal identification records and evidence as part of the investigation and prosecution work of the Sheriff's Office; and to provide administrative support to management staff.

 SUPERVISION RECEIVED AND EXERCISED

-Receives general direction from management staff or sworn administration personnel of the Sheriff's Department.
+Receives general direction from management staff or sworn administration personnel of the Sheriff's Office.

 Exercises direct supervision over assigned Evidence Technician I/II staff.

 EXAMPLES OF ESSENTIAL DUTIES